ssv445/youtube-mashup-generator/readme.md

 ## Usage

+### Quick Start with Example

 1. **Open the app**: Navigate to http://localhost:3031
+2. **Import Example**: Click "Import Example Mashup" to load 7 pre-configured music segments
+3. **Preview**: Click "Play All Segments" to hear the mashup
+4. **Generate**: Click "Generate & Download" to create your audio file

+### Creating Your Own Mashup

-2. **Add YouTube videos**:
+1. **Add YouTube videos**:
-   - Paste a YouTube URL
+   - Paste any YouTube URL (e.g., `https://www.youtube.com/watch?v=VIDEO_ID`)
    - Click "Add" or press Enter
+   - Video thumbnail and title will appear

+2. **Set time ranges**:
+   - Enter start time (e.g., `00:00:30` for 30 seconds)
-   - Set start and end times for each segment
+   - Enter end time (e.g., `00:01:15` for 1 minute 15 seconds)
+   - Or use the player controls to set times visually

 3. **Preview your mashup**:
-   - Click on any segment to preview it
+   - Click on any segment to preview that specific part
-   - Use "Play All Segments" to watch the full sequence
+   - Click "Play All Segments" to watch the full sequence
-   - Segments auto-advance when they finish
+   - Segments automatically advance to the next one

 4. **Reorder segments**:
-   - Drag and drop segments to rearrange them
+   - Drag and drop segment cards to rearrange them
+   - Your mashup will play in the new order

-5. **Generate audio**:
+5. **Generate audio file**:
-   - Once all segments are verified and valid
+   - The "Generate & Download" button activates when all segments are valid
-   - Click "Generate & Download"
-   - Wait for processing (progress shown)
+   - Click to start processing (takes 1-2 minutes depending on total length)
+   - Progress is shown during download, cutting, and merging
-   - Audio file downloads automatically
+   - Audio file (`mashup_[timestamp].m4a`) downloads automatically when ready

 6. **Manage projects**:
-   - Use the project selector dropdown
+   - Use the project dropdown to switch between mashups
-   - Create new projects
+   - Create new projects with the "+" button
    - Rename, duplicate, or delete projects
-   - All saved locally in your browser
+   - All projects auto-save to your browser's local storage
+   - Export segments as JSON for backup or sharing
+   - Import JSON files to load saved configurations

 ## Validation Rules

+The app enforces the following rules to ensure successful mashup generation:

-- **Segments**: Minimum 1, maximum 10
+- **Segment Count**: Minimum 1 segment, maximum 10 segments per mashup
-- **Duration**: Total must be ≤ 20 minutes
+- **Total Duration**: Combined length of all segments must be ≤ 20 minutes
-- **Time Format**: HH:MM:SS, MM:SS, or SS
+- **Time Format**: Supports `HH:MM:SS`, `MM:SS`, or `SS` (e.g., `01:30:45`, `90:45`, or `30`)
-- **Segment Length**: Minimum 1 second
+- **Segment Length**: Each segment must be at least 1 second long
+- **Time Logic**: Start time must be before end time for each segment
+- **URL Format**: Must be a valid YouTube URL (supports `youtube.com/watch?v=` and `youtu.be/` formats)
-- **Verification**: All segments must play successfully in preview
+- **Preview Verification**: All segments should play successfully in the preview player

+The "Generate & Download" button is disabled until all validation rules pass.

 ## File Structure